 You’ll have users of all different skill levels trying to help themselves using your knowledge base.
 If a customer can’t understand the answer because it’s too heavy on insider language, they’ll pick up the phone and call your tech team, which is as good as them not having read it in the first place.
-You want the knowledge base to be easy to read – not just by you, the expert in your own creation, but by regular people who wear mismatched socks.
+You want the knowledge base to be easy to read – not just by you, the expert in your own creation, but by regular people who wear mismatched or custom socks.

 Not every article has to be an exercise in dumbing down complicated subjects.
 Any time you have pages that include industry jargon, either explain it quickly, or include a link to a glossary of useful terms.
 If some term depends on knowing other terms, or is in some other way too difficult for a novice, consider giving the term itself its own page, or link to an article by a trusted third party that explains the concept.

 6. Don't Require a Login to Use It

 Not everyone who uses your product is going to create an account.
 But even if your product is subscription-based and everyone does have an account, what happens when you forget your password?
 No one wants to spend five minutes creating or resetting an account just to find out the best answer was to flip the switch off and on.
 Allow anyone to use the knowledge base, whether they want to log in or not.

 Remember, your customers are in a hurry.
 Every step that puts them farther away from the solution shortens that fuse until they blow up.
 Some steps are necessary to help find the best answer, but having an account to use a knowledge base isn’t one of them.